FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 ```

 what's that red text doing in there?
-We didn't use `tprint`, or `apply_style`, we didn't put it into a `RenderableText` or a `TextBox`... why didn't it print as ""[bold red]supripse![/bold red]"??
+We didn't use `tprint`, or `apply_style`, we didn't put it into a `RenderableText` or a `TextBox`... why didn't it print as `"[bold red]supripse![/bold red]"`??

 The answer is that stacking operators return the generic `Renderable` type object, and `Renderable`s apply their styles before printing out to console.
 Okay, not a huge surprise I guess, but I just wanted an excuse to say that regardless of what goes into `*` and `/` the output is a generic `Renderable` (well with the exception of `*` between two strings which returns a string; also `*` and `/` don't work with things like `::Number` & co., but you get the idea).

 Previously we briefly mentioned the idea of the `Measure` or a renderable object. `Measure` stores information about the width and height of a renderable as it will appear in the terminal.
 When we stack renderables, the `Measure` of the resulting `Renderable` will do the following:
-- if we are using `*` the width will be the sum of widths of the two renderables and the height will be the height of the height of the tallest renderable
+- if we are using `*` the width will be the sum of widths of the two renderables and the height will be the height  of the tallest renderable
 -  if we are using `/` the width will be that of the widest renderable and the height will be the sum of heights.

 Let's see: